 Watch Patient-centricity in a post-COVID world starts with inclusivity, a patient perspective (30 min)

 To help get those gears turning, we’ve asked a diverse set of the patient community what they think about what has innovators abuzz about reforming the care experience.
 Here’s what they told us—complete with full report details, a snazzy infographic to share with the patient champion colleagues in your life.

 To help you start to see how valuable diverse patient input is and how it can be used to inform future health innovations and initiatives, we did what we do best: we asked patients!
 We sampled 50 patients that represent historically excluded communities across a range of conditions and asked them to share their experiences around a range of topics, including their diagnosis, treatment decision-making, technology use, and access to care.
-Below you will get a snippet of what they told us—complete with a snazzy infographic to share with the patient champion colleagues in your life.
-You can also download the full report for free!, Here are some of the key areas covered:
+Below you will get a snippet of what they told us.
+You can also download the full report for free!
+Here are some of the key areas covered:

 - The Patient Experience Extends Beyond the Clinic

 - Care Settings and Treatment Options: Patients Weigh Trust and Convenience

 - Wearables and Digital Technology Are Here To Stay—And So Are Data Privacy Concerns